teor2345/walking-onions-wip/specs/02-endives-and-snips.md

      multisignature) of a top-level digest.
    - NONCE: an optional nonce for use with the hash functions.

+Note that PATH here is a bitstring, not an integer!
+"0001" and "01" are different paths, and "" is a valid path, indicating the root of the tree.

 We assume two hash functions here: `H_leaf()` to be used with leaf items, and `H_node()` to be used with intermediate nodes.
 These functions are parameterized with a path through the tree, with a nonce, and with